williambastian/williambastian/README.md

 Additionally -

 * 🌞 I am very friendly and approachable!
-* 🤠 I am a US Citizen currently living in DFW.
-* 🗺️ Open to Remote, or roles local to DFW

 * 🤗 Send me an email; let's chat! - william.l.bastian@gmail.com

 ## → Other Links